defold/doc/docs/en/manuals/collection-proxy.md

 ## Bootstrap

-When the Defold engine starts it loads and instanciates all game objects from a *bootstrap collection* into the runtime.
+When the Defold engine starts it loads and instantiates all game objects from a *bootstrap collection* into the runtime.
 It then initializes and enables the game objects and their components.
 Which bootstrap collection the engine should use is set in the [project settings](/manuals/project-settings/#main-collection).
 By convention this collection file is usually named "main.collection".

 ![bootstrap](images/collection-proxy/bootstrap.png){srcset="images/collection-proxy/bootstrap@2x.png 2x"}

-To fit the game objects and their components the engine allocates the memory needed for the whole "game world" into which the contents of the bootstrap collection are instanciated.
+To fit the game objects and their components the engine allocates the memory needed for the whole "game world" into which the contents of the bootstrap collection are instantiated.
 A separate physics world is also created for any collision objects and physics simulation.

 Since script components need to be able to address all objects in the game, even from outside the bootstrap world, it is given a unique name: the *Name* property that you set in the collection file: